Skip to Content

 Changing humidity without adding water

-Since it is not a good idea to water wet substrates (risking rot or fungi growth), the alternative is to put a water dish into the terrarium.
+Since it is not a good idea to water wet substrates (risking rot or fungi growth), putting a water dish into the terrarium is the alternative.

 The more water is in the bowl, and the warmer the temperature is the faster humidity increases.